top of page

 • Nurit Bar-Shai, Orna Sharabani-Yosef, Meiron Zollmann, Ayelet Lesman, Alexander Golberg.
 Seaweed cellulose scaffolds derived from green macroalgae for tissue engineering.
 Scientific Reports.
 2021 Jun 4;11(1):11843. doi: 10.1038/s41598-021-90903-2.
 PMID: 34088909.

-Novel biomaterials for Tissue Engineering
+Novel Biomaterials for Tissue Engineering

-In collaboration with Prof. Rami Haj-Ali (TAU, Mechanical Engineering), we extract centimeter-long collagen fibers from Sarcophyton soft corals, and wrap them around frames to create aligned fiber arrays.
+In collaboration with Prof. Rami Haj-Ali (TAU, Mechanical Engineering), we extract centimeter-long collagen fibers from Sarcophyton soft corals, and wrap them around frames to create aligned fiber scaffolds.
 We study their biocompatibility and ability to support formation of various oriented tissues, such as skeletal muscle tissue.

 Related papers: